Biden renews a call for action on gun control following Michigan State mass shooting - NewsBreak

 By Ariana Figueroa,13 days ago

-WASHINGTON — President Joe Biden at an annual meeting with county leaders on Tuesday said there is much more work to be done on gun control legislation — such as banning assault-style weapons, which are typically used in most mass shootings.
+WASHINGTON — President Joe Biden said Tuesday at an annual meeting with county leaders there is much more work to be done on gun control legislation — such as banning assault-style weapons, which are typically used in most mass shootings.

-The call again for gun control came after a school shooting at Michigan State University late Monday in which three students were killed and five more injured.

-Tuesday was also the five-year anniversary of the deadly high school shooting in Parkland, Florida, in which 14 students and three faculty members at Marjory Stoneman Douglas High School were killed.

 “It’s a family’s worst nightmare,” Biden said of the Michigan shooting.